fabric/fabric/doc/site/user_guide.md

 If you want to use a specific key file on your system, then that is possible as well by setting the `fab_key_filename` variable to the path of your desired key file.
-If you need even more control, then you can instanciate your own [PKey][] instance and put it in the `fab_pkey` variable - this will cause it to be parsed directly to the underlying call to [connect][] without modification.
+If you need even more control, then you can instantiate your own [PKey][] instance and put it in the `fab_pkey` variable - this will cause it to be parsed directly to the underlying call to [connect][] without modification.